Why Sleep Organic? An Avocado Mattress Review

 Perhaps the biggest reason why someone would purchase an organic mattress is because of its sustainability.

-According to a survey covered in Forbes, more than three-quarters of all participants said they wanted to learn more about sustainable lifestyles.
+In a recent survey by Southern Cross University, more than three-quarters of all participants said they wanted to learn more about sustainable lifestyles.
 And for at least some of those people, supporting the environment meant altering their habits of consumption.

 Further, statistics show a substantial cross-section of consumers across various age ranges who are even willing to pay more for eco-friendly products and services.